 The Normal Heart — Ending AIDS through Activism

-In honor of the film’s premiere, we’re taking a look at the role activists Elizabeth Glaser and Larry Kramer played in shifting the tide of the HIV/AIDS epidemic and bringing about the change needed to end AIDS.
+In honor of the well-deserved Emmy win, we’re taking a look at the role activists Elizabeth Glaser and Larry Kramer played in shifting the tide of the HIV/AIDS epidemic and bringing about the change needed to end AIDS.

 A Personal Call to Action